 To give you some idea of how many times I have heard this album, backtrack to 1971 when it came out.
 On a Boy Scout trip a friend of mine had a portable 8-track tape player and this one tape, Aqualung.
 I remember sleeping on one of the seats in a car with the Aqualung tape on infinite repeat all night.
 In high school I had the 8-track and listened to this record hundreds of times.

 Roger, thanks as always for the insightful review.
-We debunked those cruddy audiophile pressings ourselves, as you can see by the listings to the left, and we’re glad to see you heard how much better the real thing is just the way we did.
+We debunked those cruddy audiophile pressings ourselves, and we’re glad to see you heard exactly how much better the real thing is, just the way we did.